Mammo-FM: Breast-specific foundational model for Integrated Mammographic Diagnosis, Prognosis, and Reporting: Abstract

 \section{Abstract}

 Breast cancer is one of the leading causes of death among women worldwide.
 We introduce \textbf{Mammo-FM}, the first foundation model specifically for mammography, pretrained on the largest and most diverse dataset to date—140,677 patients (821,326 mammograms) across four U.S. institutions.
 Mammo-FM provides a unified foundation for core clinical tasks in breast imaging, including cancer diagnosis, pathology localization, structured report generation, and cancer risk prognosis within a single framework.
 Its alignment between images and text enables both visual and textual interpretability, improving transparency and clinical auditability, which are essential for real-world adoption.
 We rigorously evaluate Mammo-FM across diagnosis, prognosis, and report-generation tasks in in- and out-of-distribution datasets.
 Despite operating on native-resolution mammograms and using only one-third of the parameters of state-of-the-art generalist FMs, Mammo-FM consistently outperforms them across multiple public and private benchmarks.
 These results highlight the efficiency and value of domain-specific foundation models designed around the full spectrum of tasks within a clinical domain and emphasize the importance of rigorous, domain-aligned evaluation.
+The code and checkpoint is available at \href{here}{https://github.com/batmanlab/Mammo-FM}